Effective Time Management Tips for Freelancers

 Time is your most valuable asset as a freelancer — but without structure, it can slip through your fingers.

 I used to spend weeks completing tasks that were supposed to take days.
 Ultimately, I always felt like I was building a life around my freelance business, not the other way around.
 That meant taking fewer holidays, less time with my girlfriend, and skipping football games on the weekend to catch up on “important work”.
+That all changed when I realized that to become a successful freelancer, I needed to treat time as a business resource, not a personal sacrifice.

 Thankfully, I’ve improved my time management skills over the years and came up with effective ways to manage multiple freelance projects at once.